Eugene “Gene” J. Donofrio, 91, of 102 VanAnden St., Auburn, died Friday, Nov. 15, 2019, in the Commons on St. Anthony.

 Contributions may be made in memory of Gene to the charity of one’s choice.

-To plant a tree in memory of Eugene "Gene" J. Donofrio, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Eugene "Gene" J. Donofrio, please visit our floral store.